Follow these tried and true link-building strategies for improving your SEO rankings, part of our series of 101 methods for improving your SEO.

 As you gain more experience, respect, and followers in your specific niche, eventually you’ll want to move up to higher authority publications, where you’ll get more visibility and reach.
 Niche industry sites give you tons of opportunities to develop relevant content, but their authority scores tend to be on the low side.
 Instead, start making pitches to major national players that see hundreds of thousands of visitors a day.
 It’s hard to break into these sources, since they have high standards of quality to maintain, but even one link from a landmark source will justify your efforts.
 See The Ultimate, Step-by-Step Guide to Building Your Business by Guest Blogging for help here.

 Some pages of off-page sources are able to pass more authority than others.
 For example, getting featured on the blog is a noteworthy achievement and you’ll earn substantial authority that way—but you could get even more SEO value or “link juice” if you’re featured on a “Partners” page, or if you have an entire page dedicated to your brand.
-Building links on more prominent, important pages can help you squeeze more PageRank flow out of every link you build.
+Building links on more prominent, important pages can help you squeeze more PageRank flow out of every link building.

 “Authority” actually exists at both the domain and page level.
 A link pointing to a specific page of your site will pass authority to your domain overall, but also to that specific page.
-If you’re interested in getting higher rankings for one specific page of your site, you can use this to your advantage by funneling many of your links to that linked page.
+If you’re interested in getting higher rankings for one specific page (or multiple web pages) of your site, you can use this to your advantage by funneling many of your links to that linked page.

-If you’re guest posting regularly, you’ll find that guest posting has a ton of advantages unrelated to SEO, including passing referral traffic and building your brand awareness and reputation.
+If you’re guest posting regularly, you’ll find that guest posting has a ton of advantages unrelated to link building for SEO, including passing referral traffic and building your brand awareness and reputation.
 If you’re interested in doing more guest posting but don’t want to spam links back to your site for fear of being accused of exchanging links, rely on the “nofollow” tag, which tells Google to not consider the link as a vessel for authority.
 You can also use the nofollow tag on your own site, to link to external sources without Google associating you with those sources.

-The rate at which a piece of content or a page earns links over time is referred to as “link velocity.”
+The rate at which a piece of content or a page or web pages earns links over time is referred to as “link velocity.”
 For example, the typical link velocity for a standout piece would be a high velocity in the beginning as links rush in, an average velocity after a few days, followed by a slow taper of links as the piece begins to age.
 If your content doesn’t have a link inbound link velocity, Google is less likely to consider it a “trending” or “timely popular” piece, and thus less likely to rank it highly in search results.
 What this means is you should focus on promoting your content extensively after publication so it can earn as many links – and as quickly – as possible.
 For help, see Content Unleashed: The Ultimate Guide to Promoting Your Published Content.